kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/09-sending-large-transfers/articles/08-can-i-use-my-bank-statement-as-a-source-of-funds/content.md

+# Sending large transfers
-# Can I use my bank statement as a source of funds?
+## Can I use my bank statement as a source of funds?
 We can accept a bank statement as proof of where you got your money if it includes:

   * the full amount you’re transferring with us